goranmoomin/synchronization-team-11/README.md

 The value is either `ROTLOCK_WAITING` or `ROTLOCK_ACQUIRED`.

 The mutable properties are protected from races with the spinlock property `lock`.
-In practice, the `list` property only gets modified when the lock is unreachable from other tasks (no task can have nor get a reference to the rotlock instance), so the `lock` is only used for protecting the `state` property.
+In practice, the only case the `list` property can get modified concurrently is when the `rotlock_list` gets edited.
+Since this case is protected by the lock for the list itself, the `lock` is only used for protecting the `state` property.

 ### Updating lock states in `update_rotlocks`